Kent27/docs-emobiq/document/server/function/Mail/Mail.send.md

 ### cc (Object | List)

-Will contain a single object, or a list of zero (0) or more objects which consist of
+Will contain a single object, or a list of zero (0) or more objects which consist of:

 | Key | Description | Input Type | Required |
 | ------ | ------ | ------ | ------ |